 Gerotor pumps and motors come with a range of impeller designs e.g. two or multi-lobe versions, depending on application requirements.

 External gear pumps come with fixed or floating bearing designs.
 Several different types of low noise versions are also available.
 External gear motors are available but not as widely used as gear pumps.
-Fixed displacement only.
+They are all fixed displacement only.

-Internal gear pumps and motors are available from a number of manufacturers with different design details and numbers of teeth.
+Internal gear pumps and motors are available from several manufacturers with different design details and numbers of teeth.
 Fixed displacement only and a more limited size range than external gear pumps.
 They also cost significantly more.

 Vane pumps come in twin chamber, fixed displacement only, or single chamber, fixed or variable displacement.
 Design quality can vary, along with the pressure rating, duty, and noise.
 Roller vane pumps are version used in the automotive sector for relatively low cost, robust operation, but not particularly high performance.
 Vane motors are available but not widely used.